 First Two Years

-During the first two years, students also select areas of concentration, such as accounting, finance, economics, marketing, organizational behavior, entrepreneurship and operations, manufacturing, or information technology management.
+During the first two years, students also select areas of concentration, such as accounting, finance, information technology, marketing, decision science, strategic management, organizational behavior, or international business.
 Once the first two years of coursework are completed, students take comprehensive exams that demonstrate their knowledge and understanding of their selected area of concentration.

 Students select a dissertation topic and defend their proposal in front of a dissertation committee.
 This is typically done during the third year.
 The fourth year is spent conducting business-relevant research for the dissertation.
 The completed dissertation is submitted to a supervisory committee and is examined by the examining committee, although the supervisory committee may sometimes serve as the examining committee as well.